Marlene’s career spanned a remarkable six decades. She made her final performances December 12 and 13 at Mezzrow, a Greenwich Village jazz club.

 Thank you so much for the love and friendship that you and Billy gave us.

-Much love, Shirley and Rod Budget
+Much love,

 Marlene first played at Fleece Jazz in March 1999, with the Roy Babbington Trio.
 What a revelation!
 Her husband Billy was travelling with her, and she was using his arrangements.
 It turned out that the pianist was a very fine dep, seeing Billy’s complex charts for the first time.
 Scary, but well done.